LydiaNtafa/HugsForBugsBnB_WebApp/README.md

+## This Copy of this Forked Repo is the Project created by Lydia Ntafa, Gemma McKenzie, Fahim Islam, and Asha Ali.
+## This was done during Week 7 (Engineering Project 1) of Makers Software Developing Bootcamp

 # MakersBnB Python Project Seed

 This repo contains the seed codebase for the MakersBnB project in Python (using Flask and Pytest).

-Someone in your team should fork this seed repo to their Github account.
+Someone in your team should fork this seed repo to their GitHub account.
-Everyone in the team should then clone this fork to their local machine to work on it.
+Everyone on the team should then clone this fork to their local machine to work on it.

 ## Setup